Pyrad/pyradnotes/source/Linux/linuxTips.md

----
-title: LinuxTips
-date: 2022-04-20 22:52:08
-categories:
-- linux related
-tags: linux
----

-Tips for Linux daily use
+# Tips for Linux daily use

 <!-- more -->